 Dress Code for Lawyers

-Different settings call for different attire, although there are also classics you can rely on in any situation.
+Different settings call for different attire, although there are also classics you can rely on in any situation to dress like a lawyer, especially for court appearances.

 Start with Color